 |Bachelor of Science in Nursing||61%||90%||$51,896||$75,072|

 Geriatric nurses work with elderly patients, as they are often in need of acute, frequent care.
 Geriatric nurses receive a general education in nursing, but also have the added expertise of caring for older populations and those who are at greater risk of illness and injury.
 Typically, nurses in this field help with administering medication, pain management, and assisting with rehabilitation after a patient is injured.

-Geriatrics emergency management nurses earn an average annual salary of $64,000.
+Geriatric staff nurses earn an average annual salary of $66,295.

 Nurse midwives can be trained through online family nurse practitioner programs to provide care during childbirth, and at the prenatal and postpartum stages of pregnancy.
 They track development of the fetus, perform gynecological exams, and work with expectant mothers on proper nutrition and care for themselves and the baby.

 Nurse midwives earn an annual average salary of $107,460.

 Nurses in oncology work with both patients who have been diagnosed with cancer as well as those at risk of the disease.
 They prescribe medication, perform chemotherapy, and administer other treatments.
 Oncology nurses track patient care, maintain lab and pathology results, and advocate for patients to help them better understand their diagnoses.

 Oncology nurse practitioners can earn an annual average salary of $101,672.

 Neonatal nurses work with newborns who have health issues or problems, including those having experienced a premature birth or suffering from a congenital defect.
 The neonatal period is defined as the first four weeks of life, but since some of these issues last longer than a month, neonatal nurses may care for babies for much longer.
 Nurses monitor babies using specialized equipment like incubators and ventilators, administer medication and specialized feedings, and provide support and education to the baby’s family.